kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-12: Magic Nexus

-A dangerous magical hot spot persists here, where the ancient corridors were destroyed in antiquity.
-Caused by the unwelcome confluence of Archontean destructive magic with the local heqeti demonic and divine magic, the hot spot inflicts a variety of unpleasant effects on those who come too close.
-The hot spot is difficult to note, appearing only as a shimmer in the (darkened) corridor.
-Magic users have a 1 in 6 chance to passively detect the danger, while thieves have a 1 in 8 chance.
-Searching carefully, of course, reveals the shimmer instantly.
-Those who blunder into the hot spot must roll on the following table to determine the effect:
+* A dangerous magical hot spot persists here, where the ancient corridors were destroyed in antiquity by a clash of Archontean and heqeti magics.
+	* Difficult to spot, appearing as a shimmer in the (darkened) corridor (mages passively spot it on a 1-in-6, thieves 1-in-8).
+Active investigation spots it instantly.
+	* It inflicts a variety of unpleasant effects on those who pass through it.
+		* Dispel magic or remove curse by a 12th-level caster may remove them.
+	* GM Note: the heqeti are reticent to re-delve these collapsed areas due to these effects.

-D10 Effect
+D8 Effect

 1
 Electrostatic Charge: victim takes 2-16 HP electric damage, hair turns bone white and stands straight up.

 2
 Magnetism: victim’s skin is magnetized, causing all iron-based objects within 2’ to adhere to his/her skin.
 It takes a successful open doors check to pull the item(s) free.
 Combat with iron/steel weapons is impossible

 3
 Narcolepsy: tension and conflict produce in the victim an impulse to sleep.
 At the start of any stressful endeavor, the victim must save vs spells or fall asleep for 1-4 rounds.

 4
 Magic Magnet: victim is attuned to magic, such that magic user spells cast at others are likely to target him/her instead.
 For every spell cast at a person or object within 30’ of the victim, the victim must save vs spells or take the effects on him/herself.
 Note: this might aid a party, but might also hinder it.

 5
 Light Master: the victim possesses infravision and ultravision to 60’.
 Unfortunately, he/she also emits a bright purple glow, rendering him/her visible at 150’.

 6
 Phase Distortion: victim continuously comes in and out of phase.
 This acts as a blur spell on him/her in combat, but also causes permanent balance and dexterity issues; for non-combat purposes, the victim’s DEX is reduced by 3, as the victim has trouble knowing where to put his/her feet.

 7
 Echo Effect: victim’s hearing is badly damaged.
 Listen rolls are reduced by 3-12%.
 This may render some races effectively deaf.

 8
 Monster Magnet: victim doubles chances for wandering monsters.

-GM Note: the persistence of these weird effects explains the heqeti reticence to re-delve these collapsed areas.
-As these are not exactly curses, they cannot dispelled by remove curse.
-The GM might decree that dispel magic cast by a 12th- or higher-level caster might remove the effect.

 ### 10-13: Quarters of Cheksib the Weaver